top of page

-glimpse: WHAT'S YOUR FAVORITE? | Knowledge and wisdom aren’t always the answer.
-Ask any child about their favorite color, food or animal and they’ll shoot you a straight answer.
-The best reply you’ll get from most adults is a long pause, while in the worst case scenario clarifying questions boomerang back at you.
-We’re over thinking what can’t be thought, but only felt.
+glimpse: WHAT'S YOUR FAVORITE? | Knowledge isn’t always the answer.
+Ask any child about their favorite color, food, or animal, and they will shoot you a straight answer.
+The best reply you’ll get from an adult is a pause and boomeranging questions.
+We’re overthinking what can’t be thought.
+Feel it.
 My favorite animal as a child: penguin.
 Yours?

-glimpse: TAJ MAHAL | Visiting Agra is visiting the Taj Mahal.
+glimpse: STRANGER'S STRANGE | Visiting Agra is visiting the Taj Mahal.
 Fair enough.
 It is something to write home about.
 Ideally on a postcard.
-One with the picturesque marble marvel on it.
-But, if you do happen to bring some spare time, or better yet, make some, and if you invest it into Agra’s alley twists, you’re in for a spin: at every corner another quintessential Indian cosmos, harboring subtle yet infinite clues to cultural lessons beyond Mughal architecture.
+One with that marble marvel on it.
+But, if you do happen to bring some spare time, or better yet, make some, and if you invest it into Agra’s alley twists, you’re in for a spinnnn: at every corner another quintessential Indian cosmos, saturated with subtle, infinite clues to cultural lessons beyond Mughal architecture.
 A burning pile of trash.
 A donkey eating from it.
 Purple.
 Turquoise.
 A roller shutter house.
 Ads on trees.
-Etc. In Agra, like anywhere, the local ordinary is extraordinarily foreign to the fleeting visitor, and its ever new appearance dwells between any rigid guidebook lines.
+The local ordinary is the stranger's strange.